- Registration of Lease as a burden – General

 On such a Lease where the seal appears to have been affixed in the presence of and attested by (1) the Secretary, (2) Deputy Secretary or (3) a member of the board of directors of the Company, the Registrar shall be entitled to assume that the Lease was duly executed by the company (Rule 74(4) of the 2012 Rules).

 If attested by any person other than one of these, the memorandum and articles of association of the Company should be produced in order to ascertain that the deed was duly executed.

 Generally speaking, a property is leased to two persons as joint tenants rather than as tenants in common.
-They are usually husband and wife.
 If, however, the property is leased to them as tenants-in-common they are to be registered accordingly.

 Note: The shares in which they hold must be specified.

 Agreements and covenants in leases which give options to purchase the freehold are not to be registered as burdens.
 The only entry that can be made is an inhibition.
 Consult the Divisional Manager about the form of the inhibition.

 7.12 Second Mortgages lodged with applications for registration of Leases

 Section 79(2) of the Registration of Title Act 1964, provides as follows:

 Where, prior to first registration, land has become subject to any mortgage, mortgage by demise or sub-demise or term of years to secure money actually raised, such mortgage, mortgage by demise or sub-demise or term of years shall, on the first registration of the land (if registered with an absolute, qualified or good leasehold title) or (if registered with a possessory title) on the conversion of the title into an absolute or good leasehold title, operate as a charge on land and shall be registered only as a charge thereon.”
 The Section refers either to a first or a subsequent mortgage.